Building Construction | Posts | Building Features | Structural Integrity

 The end result is a spacious but versatile structure that will meet your needs and wants.

 Pole barn trusses have come a long way since we joined the post-frame industry in 1958.
 From truss span to lumber grading, it’s amazing to look back and see how far we’ve come.
 Of course, this growth is mostly due to engineers and their contributions.

 Are you ready to build a pole barn?
 You can design your own building with our 3D design tool.
 Save, print, or email your floor plan to family and friends.

 Are you ready for a quote?
 Submit your design to us, and a member of our sales team will give you a call to begin the estimating process.

-We also recommend that you check out The Ultimate Guide to Building a Pole Barn.
-This guide will help you navigate the steps you need to take to insure your post frame project gets done on time and under budget.
+We recommend you check out The Ultimate Guide to Building a Pole Barn.
+This guide will help you navigate the steps necessary to ensure your post-frame project gets done on time and under budget.

 Have more questions about pole barn trusses not covered in this article?
 Please contact FBi Buildings at 1.800.552.2981 or click here to email us.
 If you are ready to get a price, click here to request a quote and a member of our sales team will call you.